ahmadammarm/ahmadammarm/README.md

 [![](https://visitcount.itsvg.in/api?id=ahmadammarm&icon=0&color=0)](https://visitcount.itsvg.in)

-- 🌱 I’m currently learning about NextJs and Typescript
+- 🌱 Currently learning about NextJs and Typescript
-- 👯 I’m looking an opportunity to collaborate on web development project
+- 👯 Looking an opportunity to collaborate on web development project

 ## 🌐 Socials: